h3ct0r/VerlabAccessSystemRPi/README.md

 This access system needs the following parts to work properly:

 * *Raspberry Pi* - version 2 or up (We tested Pi2b and 3).
 * *RFID Reader* - use the best RFID readers available, we use the **red ones from Funduino** (available fromm MercadoLivre.com.br sellers, look specifically the red ones).
+The [PN532](https://www.filipeflop.com/produto/kit-modulo-leitor-rfid-nfc-pn532/) is an excellent choice.
 * *Door lock* - we used one from HDL ([FEC-91 LA](http://www.hdl.com.br/produtos/fechaduras/fecho-eletrico/fecho-eletrico-mod-fec-91-la-espelho-longo-trinco-ajustavel)).
 * *Door lock Power Supply* - we used the HDL's power supply compatible with our door lock ([TRA-400](https://www.hdl.com.br/produtos/fechaduras/acessorios/fonte-tra-400-para-fechaduras-porteiros-e-centrais))
 * *Relay switch* - We used common arduino relays.